 Perhaps some people were expecting a more revolutionary change.
 This is not so (you'll have to wait for the upcoming Mini M for that, more about that below), but what we're getting is a taste of the direction Unicomp's heading in.
 And, from what I've seen, it's definitely a positive one.
 There's also a sort of importance for Unicomp's revamping of its products' quality too.
 It's no secret that old Model M prices are generally on the increase, and last year saw that some of the biggest inflations I've ever seen.
 So, it's not unrealistic to assume Unicomp's pricing will soon become the generally most attractive option (especially with the aforementioned warranty).
 And when the time comes, it seems Unicomp will have a good quality product to meet most expectations.

 For those hoping for more change, your desires may be satisfied in the not so distant future.
-The Mini M (the tenkeyless SSK successor) will be a more radical development - as Unicomp has already stated publicly, the Mini M will feature a self-locking Type A USB port for detachable cables, an upgraded membrane capable of higher key rollover, and on another note presumably more extensive new moulds.
+The Mini M (the tenkeyless SSK successor) will be a more radical development - as Unicomp has already stated publicly, the Mini M will feature a self-locking Type A USB port for detachable cables, an upgraded membrane capable of supporting larger key combinations, and on another note presumably more extensive new moulds.
 There is no secret that production challenges and staff shortage due to COVID is currently plaguing its development (Unicomp has been pretty transparent about it on their Facebook page).
 But in any case, if the New M is any indication of the path we're heading in, I'm quite excited for the Mini M!

 Verdict: it's a lovely piece of hardware, a perfect beginner keyboard for those wishing to get into the enthusiast/IBM keyboard hobby or someone wanting a no-frills experience, and a statement that Unicomp's heading in a good direction for quality.
 There's some outstanding issues that I hope Unicomp will continue to improve, but as a whole, it doesn't effect the end-user experience much and they're still closing the quality gap between new and old Model Ms.

 Anyway, before you go, I want to thank you for reading this review!
 This is the first of hopefully many I will be doing on my website.
 And of course, I want to apologise for the repeated delays since this was supposed to be out in late January.
 TLDR; work had to come first.
-But please, feel free to let me know what you think about this review through the usual contact channels of Reddit, r/ModelM and our Discord, deskthority, or by email on the About Shark's page.
+But please, feel free to let me know what you think about this review through the usual contact channels of Reddit, r/ModelM and our Discord, deskthority, or by email on the Contact page.
 And finally, thanks to u/PM_ME_YOUR_MAUSE for helping me with proofreading.